dweth/atriumdb/sdk/docs/source/dataset.rst

    definition = DatasetDefinition(measures=measures, device_ids=device_ids)

 You can also use mrns or device tags to device your sources.
+See the `DatasetDefinition Class <contents.html#atriumdb.DatasetDefinition>`_ for more options.

 3. Set your desired parameters: window size and slide size (durations in nanoseconds), also num_windows_prefetch is the number of windows to preload for optimization: